Descartes Systems Group (NASDAQ:DSGX) Given New $54.00 Price Target at Barclays

-Descartes Systems Group (NASDAQ:DSGX) (TSE:DSG) had its target price upped by Barclays from $36.00 to $54.00 in a research report report published on Monday, The Fly reports.
-They currently have an equal weight rating on the technology company’s stock.
+Descartes Systems Group (NASDAQ:DSGX) (TSE:DSG) had its price target upped by research analysts at Barclays from $36.00 to $54.00 in a research report issued to clients and investors on Monday, The Fly reports.
+The firm currently has an “equal weight” rating on the technology company’s stock.
+Barclays‘s target price would indicate a potential downside of 6.57% from the company’s current price.

-A number of other analysts have also weighed in on the stock.
-BMO Capital Markets upped their price target on shares of Descartes Systems Group from $43.00 to $47.00 and gave the stock a market perform rating in a research note on Thursday, May 28th.
-BidaskClub lowered shares of Descartes Systems Group from a strong-buy rating to a buy rating in a research note on Wednesday, August 12th.
-Zacks Investment Research raised shares of Descartes Systems Group from a hold rating to a buy rating and set a $61.00 price target for the company in a research note on Tuesday, August 18th.
-ValuEngine lowered shares of Descartes Systems Group from a buy rating to a hold rating in a research note on Friday, May 1st.
-Finally, Raymond James set a $42.00 price target on shares of Descartes Systems Group and gave the stock a market perform rating in a research note on Thursday, May 28th.
-Six equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Descartes Systems Group has an average rating of Buy and an average price target of $49.80.
+Other analysts have also issued research reports about the company.
+TheStreet raised Descartes Systems Group from a “c+” rating to a “b-” rating in a report on Tuesday, May 5th.
+Canaccord Genuity lifted their price objective on Descartes Systems Group from $45.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, May 28th.
+Zacks Investment Research raised Descartes Systems Group from a “hold” rating to a “buy” rating and set a $61.00 price objective for the company in a report on Tuesday, August 18th.
+ValuEngine downgraded Descartes Systems Group from a “buy” rating to a “hold” rating in a research report on Friday, May 1st.
+Finally, BMO Capital Markets lifted their target price on Descartes Systems Group from $43.00 to $47.00 and gave the company a “market perform” rating in a research report on Thursday, May 28th.
+Five analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Descartes Systems Group currently has a consensus rating of “Buy” and an average price target of $50.20.

 Descartes Systems Group Company Profile